lxxxl123/mjt-maven/note/FW.md

 - hip:  ass
 - hitch: (n.) a littlt problem

+## hinge
+- hinge/hin'dʒ/:
+  - (n.) a piece of metal fasten the edge of door
+  - (v.)
+    - (p.) hinges on sth: depend completely on sth
+      - (sen.) the movie's plot hinges on a case of mistaken identity

 ## hook

 - hook: a curved device used to catch or hold sth